Curriculum in Global Studies (GRAD)

 Stay up to date on all things UNC Global Studies by following us on Instagram: @uncglobalstudies

-To earn the global studies M.A., the student must fulfill the following curriculum requirements:
+To earn one of the three thematic concentrations in the Global Studies M.A., the student must fulfill the following curriculum requirements:

 Further information concerning the Global Studies M.A.
 Program may be obtained on the program's website or from Dr. Erica Johnson, Director of Graduate Studies, at Telephone: (919) 962-0663; Email: ericaj@email.unc.edu.